charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Immediate improvements needed

-- **Extend Training Data:** Use the full WikiText-2 dataset (rather than just snippets) to get more realistic coverage and reduce overfitting.
+- **Extend Training Data:** Use the full WikiText-2 dataset (rather than just 1000 samples) to get more realistic coverage and reduce overfitting.
 - **Fine-Tune Hyperparameters:** Adjust learning rates, batch sizes, and sequence lengths to improve stability and convergence.
 - **Efficiency and Memory Improvement:** Track speed and memory usage of attention masks.